Dimercel/listopia/README.md

 #### find `(pred list &optional (default nil))`

-The find function takes a predicate and a list and returns the leftmost element of the list matching the predicate, or `default` argument if there is no such element.
+The `find` function takes a predicate and a LIST and returns the leftmost element of the list matching the predicate, or DEFAULT argument if there is no such element.

 ```common-lisp
 (find #'numberp '(:foo :bar 1 2 3)) ;; => 1